 Over the past 20 plus years, our experienced and compassionate lawyers at John Foy & Associates have helped many, many workers receive the benefits they need after a workplace injury.
 Let us help you too.
 We’ll start with a FREE consultation, and there is no risk to you.
 Call us at (404) 400-4000 or contact us online to get started with your FREE consultation.

 Woodstock Laws on Workers’ Compensation Coverage

-If you experience issues with the insurance company or your employer tells you there is no workers’ comp, contact a Woodstock workers’ compensation lawyer immediately.
-It’s more common than you would think for employers to never purchase workers’ comp even if they were supposed to carry it.
+If you experience issues with the insurance company or your employer tells you there is no workers’ compensation, contact a Woodstock workers’ compensation lawyer immediately.
+It’s more common than you would think for employers to never purchase workers’ compensation even if they were supposed to carry it.
 You have the right to take legal action against an employer in this situation.

 For your workers’ compensation benefits to apply, you must also:

 - Have been injured at work or while performing duties for your job

 - Report your injury to a manager or supervisor within 30 days of your accident (otherwise, you may lose any chance at receiving benefits) and

 - File your workers’ compensation claim within one year of your accident